-The commissioner added that the man’s motives for attacking the dog were unclear as of today and that the West New York has a zero tolerance policy in animal cruelty.
-He also urged pet owners to register their animals and get them their shots, since this Anthony did not do either.
+The commissioner added that the man’s motives for attacking the dog were unclear as of now and that the West New York has a zero tolerance policy in animal cruelty.
+He also urged pet owners to register their animals and get their shots, since Anthony did not do either.

 The dog, which is a Jack Russel Terrier mix, will remain in foster care after he is fully recovered.

 Mayor Felix Roque echoed Rodriguez’s sentiment about the town having no tolerance for animal cruelty, suggesting that anyone looking to get rid of their pet can drop the animal off at Town Hall.

 “I just want to say: I’m very thankful for my Commissioner Rodriguez, Mr. Santini, animal control officer, and my [Police] Director, Antolos and in this Town of West New York we have a zero tolerance for anybody that abuses pets.
 We will go after them.
 So please don’t,” Roque said.

 “If you wanted to get rid of your pet, feel free to drop them off at Town Hall and we’ll be able to help you out with that.”